PipedreamHQ/pipedream/docs/docs/workspaces/sso/README.md

 :::

-:::warning Login methods are enforced when signing in to pipedream.com For example, Pat is a member of 2 workspaces.
-Workspace A **requires SSO** but workspace B allows any login method.
-Pat will have to sign in to Pipedream using SSO every time, independent of what workspace they are trying to access.
+:::warning Login methods are enforced when signing in to pipedream.com This means if you are a member of 2 workspaces and of them allows **any login method** but the other **requires SSO**, you will be required to sign in to Pipedream using SSO every time, independent of what workspace you are trying to access.
 :::